Santroller/Santroller/wiring_guides/usb.md

 2. Find and add `USB Host inputs`
 3. Bind D+
 4. Hit Save
 5. If you plug in a supported controller, the tool should detect it and tell you what it is.
-Note that only wired controllers will work for this, wireless only controllers or the play and charge kit won't work.
+Most controllers are supported, but things like the play and charge kit won't work over USB.